 Figure 5.
-Newly formed aggregates (> 600 μ m) calculated from dry (NFA{dry}) and wet (NFA{wet}) sieving: raw data of Control (Ctr, grey dots) and polyester MP fibers added treatment (MP, coloured dots) are shown in the plot for each soil.
-The filled curve indicates the resampled distribution of mean differences (Δ), given the observed data.
+Newly formed aggregates (> 600 μ m) calculated from dry (NFA{dry}) and wet (NFA{wet}) sieving.
+Raw data of control (Ctr, gray dots) and polyester MP fibers added to the treatment (MP, colored dots) are shown in the plot for each soil.
+The filled curve indicates the resampled distribution of the mean differences (Δ), given the observed data.
 Horizontally aligned with the mean of the test group, Δ is indicated by the black circle.
-The 95% confidence interval of Δ is illustrated by the black vertical line.
+The 95 % confidence interval of Δ is illustrated by the black vertical line.

 Figure 6.
-Mean weight diameter (MWD; mm) calculated from dry (MWD{dry}) and wet (MWD{wel}) sieving: raw data of Control (Ctr, grey dots) and polyester MP fibers added treatment (MP add, coloured dots) are shown in the plot for each soil.
-The filled curve indicates the resampled distribution of mean differences (Δ), given the observed data.
+Mean weight diameter (MWD, mm) calculated from dry (MWD{dry}) and wet (MWD{wet}) sieving.
+Raw data of control (Ctr, gray dots) and polyester MP fibers added to the treatment (MP, colored dots) are shown in the plot for each soil.
+The filled curve indicates the resampled distribution of the mean differences (Δ), given the observed data.
 Horizontally aligned with the mean of the test group, Δ is indicated by the black circle.
-The 95% confidence interval of Δ is illustrated by the black vertical line.
+The 95 % confidence interval of Δ is illustrated by the black vertical line.